Cups thrown at England manager Gareth Southgate after draw with Slovenia | TSN

 Cups thrown at England manager Southgate after draw with Slovenia

-Southgate said Monday that he was oblivious to stinging criticism of his team by former England captain and now BBC presenter Gary Lineker.
+Southgate on Monday said he was oblivious to stinging criticism of his team by former England captain and now BBC presenter Gary Lineker.

 But after the draw against Slovenia, he acknowledged unrest from some fans.